 Luggiebank Wood Wildlife Reserve

 Managed by the Scottish Wildlife Trust, Luggiebank Wood has grassland, scrub and riverside woodland habitats.
 Alder and birch trees have allowed a rich and diverse ground flora to develop where wildflowers flourish.
 Kingfishers can be seen diving into the meandering Luggie Water and if you’re lucky you may even spot a badger foraging in the woodland.
-Highlights Look out for dippers and otters while enjoying a peaceful riverside walk Explore the apple
+Highlights Look out for dippers and otters while enjoying a peaceful riverside walk Sit by the

 Forest Wood Wildlife Reserve